GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     the process doesn't reach an idle state and the graceful restart timeout expires, the process will be restarted, even if it means that requests may be interrupted.

+    The ``graceful-timeout`` is also used by ``request-timeout`` when the daemon process group has more than one process: on firing, the stuck daemon drains for up to ``graceful-timeout`` seconds while peer daemons absorb new requests.
+Unlike the triggers listed above, the draining daemon **stops** accepting new work during the drain so that its wedged state cannot attract further traffic.
+See ``request-timeout`` for details.
+Setting ``graceful-timeout=0``
+    opts out of the drain path and reverts ``request-timeout`` to the immediate-restart behaviour.

 .. _eviction-timeout: